Moving home and your benefits

 • a parent

-If everyone where you live has their own rental agreement, they should not affect your benefits.
+If everyone has their own rental agreement, that should not reduce your benefits.

 For example: